MarcinOrlowski/process-dotenv/README.md

 The main assumption is that you usually have file name `.env.dist` in your repository so people using your code can easily figure out how to create production ready `.env` file.
-So if we'd tread your `.env.dist` as **template**, then with the right tool you'd be able to easily create production ready `.env` file. and this is where `process-dotenv` steps in.
-The goal (and code :) is pretty simple - generate `.env` file based on the template `.env.dist` but with all neccessary changes applied.
+So if we'd treat your `.env.dist` as **template file**, then with the right tool you'd be able to easily create production ready `.env` file.
+This is where `process-dotenv` steps in.
+The goal is pretty simple - generate `.env` file based on the template `.env.dist` but with all neccessary changes applied.
 So ths tool reads your `.env.dist` file and spits it out **replacing** all values that you wanted it to change either by setting enviromental variables or as command line arguments.

-**NOTE:** To avoid accidental overwrites `process-dotenv` does not create any files but echoes the final content, so to create physical `.env` file for your code you need to redirect output to file with regular
-redirection: ` ... > .env`.
+**NOTE:** To avoid accidental overwrites `process-dotenv` does not create any files but echoes the final content to standard output, so to create physical `.env` file for your code you need to redirect output to file with regular redirection: ` ... > .env`.

 ## Env variable subsitution ##

-Let's assume our `.env.dist` file looks like this:
+Let's assume our `.env.dist` template file looks like this:

     KEY=val
     BAR=zen
     FOO=

-Now, knowing your app requires `KEY` to be valid i.e. API key for tests to pass we can have it replaced with `process-dotenv` (sample mimics shell session, for scripts get rid of `$`):
+Now, knowing your app requires `KEY` to be valid API key for tests to pass we can have it replaced with `process-dotenv` (sample mimics shell session, for scripts get rid of `$`):

     $ KEY=barbar